UK Tax Strategy

 As a large, multinational organization, Moody’s and its UK subsidiary companies and branches can be exposed to tax risk.
 Where such risks arise, they are identified, evaluated and managed in a proactive manner.
 We monitor operations, tax structures and arrangements so that they comply with changing tax laws and regulations.
 We consult with external advisors when there is uncertainty as to the proper interpretation or application of tax laws or regulations related to a material transaction.

-We fully support and comply with initiatives to improve international transparency on taxation matters, including OECD measures on country-by-country reporting and automatic exchange of information.
+We fully support and comply with initiatives to improve international transparency on taxation matters, including OECD measures on country-by-country reporting, automatic exchange of information, and Pillar II, establishing a global minimum tax regime.

 Open and transparent relationship with HM Revenue & Customs (HMRC)